 The village is surrounded by arable farmland.
 In recent years much of the farmland closest to the village has been reclassified for equestrian use.
 Within the village boundary former farm buildings and yards have been redeveloped for housing, and sit happily alongside the period cottages and country houses.

 After a number of significant housing developments in the latter half of the 20th century, the pace of development has slowed, and is now limited to the conversion or extension of existing buildings.
 Over the last 20 years or so the village school, shop, post office and pub have all closed.
 Nevertheless, this is not a village set in the past; it is a popular choice for people working in Bury and elsewhere in Suffolk – and even London.
-Approximately 30% of the homes turnover every three years and a quick browse of the calendar will see that there is a lot going on.

 You can also read about the two historic Mills and their history via the link in the sidebar.